LiveNathan/blog/_posts/power.md

 > "It blows my mind that we haven't blown a breaker mid-show...
 I've been waiting for something to happen."

-That's a quote from Jordan, a master electrician with years of experience in live event production.
-He's good at his job—really good.
-He can calculate loads in his head, distribute equipment across three-phase power on the fly, and has successfully powered hundreds of shows.
+That's a quote from my friend Marcus (not his real name), a master electrician with years of experience in live event production.
+He's really good at his job.
+He can calculate loads in his head, distribute equipment across three-phase power on the fly, and has successfully powered and lite hundreds of shows.
 But he's also acutely aware that he's improvising critical safety decisions under time pressure, without formal planning documents.

-Jordan's candid admission captures something I discovered while researching power distribution for live events: there's a huge gap between how production managers think about electrical safety and the reality technicians face on-site.
+Marcus's words capture something I discovered while researching power distribution for live events: there's a huge gap between how production managers think about electrical safety and the reality technicians face on-site.

 I'll be honest with you: I've spent most of my career trying to avoid learning about power.

 For over 25 years in production AV, I focused almost exclusively on sound system design and calibration.
 Whenever conversations turned to power distribution, rigging, or electrical work, I'd find a reason to excuse myself.
-It's ironic, really—my dad is an electrical engineer, and he tried to teach me this stuff when I was a kid.
+It's ironic, really—my dad is an electrical engineer, and he tried to teach me some stuff when I was a kid.
 Maybe that's exactly why I avoided it for so long.
-We all have our ways of differentiating ourselves from our parents.
+We all have our ways of rebelling against our parents.

 But here's the thing about production AV: there's not much room for hyper-specialists.
 The industry needs people who can handle multiple disciplines, or at least understand how they all connect.
-So when I started working at Squarewave and pitched the idea of building power calculation tools into their event management software, I realized I couldn't keep avoiding this topic.
-If I was going to help build something useful, I needed to actually understand what I was building.
+So when I started working at SquareWave and pitched the idea of building a power calculation tool, I realized I couldn't keep avoiding this topic.
+If I was going to help build something useful, I needed to actually understand what I was doing, at least enough to build something useful.

-This blog post is the result of a few weeks of intensive research.
-I conducted discovery interviews with about four or five production professionals—from company owners to master electricians—posted questions on Reddit and social media, and did a lot of reading about electrical systems. **I don't have formal training as an electrician**, so if you spot errors or oversimplifications in what follows, please let me know.
+This blog post is the result of a week of research.
+I did discovery interviews with four friends, posted questions on Reddit and social media, and did some reading about electrical systems.
+I don't have formal training as an electrician, so if you spot errors or oversimplifications in what follows, please let me know.
 This is as much a learning document for me as it is ( hopefully) helpful for others.

+Tool break: Tools are fun.
+I've really been enjoying Notebook LLM.
+My favorite way to learn is through audio, usually podcasts and YT videos.
+In Notebook LLM you can drop in a bunch of documents and links and generate a hour long audio deep dive.

 ## What I Discovered: The Gap Between Planning and Practice

 My research revealed a striking disconnect in how different people in the production world think about power.
-I talked to Marshall, a co-owner and technical director at a production company, who told me frankly: "power is not that complicated."
+I talked to Derek, a co-owner and technical director at a production company, who told me frankly: "power is not that complicated."
 For the many repetitive corporate shows his company does, they don't need to "reinvent the wheel" every time.
-From his perspective—managing quotes and inventory—power is mostly about making sure you have the right size generator and not overcharging the client.

-But then I talked to Jordan, a master electrician, and heard a completely different story.
-He described his typical
+For a lot of people like Derek that I talked to, they've done so many shows and with their specific collection of equipment that you can pretty much do it by feeling.
+Most production AV companies only have a small number (1-3) of distros so you get the big one for big shows and the small ones for smaller shows.
+A larger problem, actually, is bring the right number and length of power cables.
+It also reminds me a lot of something I used to say a lot during my traingings on sound system calibration: If you're not aligning your system, that doesn't mean that it's not aligned.
+You just don't know where it is.
+Similarly, a power plan always exists, even if it's not explicitly documented.

+It's a different story for the technicians in the field that have to execute this plan.
+Marcus described his typical
 workflow: "we don't necessarily plan anything, I just kinda usually figure it out on site...
 I understand what all of my equipment draws... and then just kind of go from there."
 He's doing mental calculations in the field, trying to distribute loads across three-phase power while the show is being set up.

 And here's what really stuck with me.
-Jordan admitted: "it blows my mind that we haven't blown a breaker mid-show," and then added something even more sobering: **"I've been waiting for something to happen."**
+Marcus admitted: "it blows my mind that we haven't blown a breaker mid-show," and then added something even more sobering: "I've been waiting for something to happen."

 That's the reality for a lot of technicians.
 They're bearing the responsibility for improvising safe electrical solutions under time pressure, often without formal planning documents.